SwaroopMeher/Chess_c/README.md

    );

    -- Enable Row Level Security
-   ALTER TABLE tournament_state ENABLE ROW LEVEL SECURITY;
+   ALTER TABLE tournaments ENABLE ROW LEVEL SECURITY;
    ALTER TABLE players ENABLE ROW LEVEL SECURITY;
+   ALTER TABLE tournament_registrations ENABLE ROW LEVEL SECURITY;
    ALTER TABLE matches ENABLE ROW LEVEL SECURITY;

-   -- Create policies (adjust based on your security needs) CREATE POLICY "Enable read access for all users" ON tournament_state FOR SELECT USING (true);
+   -- Create policies (adjust based on your security needs) CREATE POLICY "Enable read access for all users" ON tournaments FOR SELECT USING (true);
    CREATE POLICY "Enable read access for all users" ON players FOR SELECT USING (true);
+   CREATE POLICY "Enable read access for all users" ON tournament_registrations FOR SELECT USING (true);
    CREATE POLICY "Enable read access for all users" ON matches FOR SELECT USING (true);
    ```